pixeljetstream/luajit_gfx_sandbox/README.md

 * http://www.luapower.com (most binaries and lua modules are taken from here)

 This repository was once called luxinia2, however it never turned into the sucessor of [luxinia1](https://github.com/pixeljetstream/luxinia1) but really is meant as basic sandbox for directed tests.

+# IDE Support
+It is best used with the [ZeroBraneStudio](https://studio.zerobrane.com/) IDE and the [zbstudio-graphicscodepack](https://github.com/pixeljetstream/zbstudio-graphicscodepack).